 ] 1

 Proof that the massage was

 received by the specified

 partyis Nonrepudiati Nonrepudiation,d Nonrepudiatio

 on,origin estination both a and b none n,Destination

 Two specific authentication peer entity

 services are authenticatio peer entity

-n and Data authentication
+Services are n and Data authentication

 and origin data integrity and Nonrepudiati and data

 authenticatio data on and origin

 n confidentality security none authentication

-The encryption algorithm performs various
+The encryption algorithm , ,

+performs various

 substituations and

 transformations on the both a

 ciphertext secret key plaintext and c plaintext

-A , , - ·
+Α

 technique is one in which the

 letters of plaintext are both a

 replaced by other letters Encryption substituation decryption and c substituation

 The

 involves replacing each letter

-of the alphabet with the letter standing three places monoalphab playfair both b
+of the alphabet with the

+letter standing three places monoalphab playfair both b

 further down the alphabet etic ciphers caesar cipher cipher and c caesar cipher

-A is
+A is 0.000.000 - са соа: с.р.:с. - C.p.:.c.
+Carotal Cipilol

 one in which an arrangement

 of words or letters within an Data

 apparently innocuous text encryption

 spells out the real messages cryptography steganography standard none steganography

 A very different kind of

 mapping is achieved by

-performing some sort of permutation on the plaintext Disposition Transposition substitution both b Transposition
+performing some sort of

+permutation on the plaintext Disposition Transposition substitution both b Transposition

 letters technique technique techineque and c technique

 E ach new message requires

 a new key of the same length

-as the new message is
+as the new message is a

-known as autokey
+known as autokey one time ned hoth a anh h nono one time and

-system one-time pad both a anb b none one-time pad
+An original message is known system one-time pad both a anb b none one-time pad

-An original message is known

-as dosmust
+as

+uu decrypti

-ciphertext plaintext encryption decrypti on plaintext
+ciphertext plaintext encryption on plaintext

-The process of converting
+The process of converting -

 from plaintext to ciphertext

 is known as stegano

 Encryption decryption cryptography graphy encryption

 exploit service flaws information

-incomputers to inhibit use by access security . .
+incomputers to inhibit use by access security

 legitimate users. threats service threats threats none service threata